0xSpaceShard/nimbora-docs/docs/concepts/products/earn/pendle_lp_integration/04-lido.md

 ![Untitled](../../../../../static/content/strategy_wstETH/deposit_accepted.png)

-As a result, you will receive wstETH, which is Liquid Restaking Token (LRT).
+As a result, you will receive npstETH.
 And that's it, you should be able to see your balance of Nimbora Yield Token in the portfolio section or directly into your wallet browser.

 ## Your Earning Starts Immediately![](https://docs.nimbora.io/docs/concepts/products/earn/pendle_lp_integration/wstETH#your-earning-starts-immediately)